Written by: Greg Ellifritz

 10 pack of antibacterial baby wipes (for body cleaning, toilet paper, etc)

-1 pair spare socks
+1 pair spare merino wool socks

 Small compass